themarkrizkallah/cs488/A1/README.md

 # m2rizkal - A1 Submission

 ## Compilation
 No changes with respect to compilation steps.
+Added `sphere.hpp`, `cube.hpp` and their respective `.cpp` files.

 Simply go into `cs488/` and run